Deep-Spark/DeepSparkInference/README_en.md

 language processing, and speech recognition.
 More AI domains will be gradually expanded in the future.

-The models in DeepSparkInference provide inference examples and guidance documents for running on inference engines IGIE or IxRT self-developed by Iluvatar CoreX.
+The models in DeepSparkInference provide inference examples and guidance documents for running on inference engines IGIE or ixRT self-developed by Iluvatar CoreX.
 Some models provide evaluation results based on the self-developed GPGPU Zhikai 100.

 IGIE (Iluvatar GPU Inference Engine) is a high-performance, highly gene, and end-to-end AI inference engine developed